 While movies and fiction may tell you otherwise, not all platonic friendships lead to romance.
 Think about your best friend with whom a platonic relationship has worked beautifully (unless you are in love with them romantically, of course) – and you would know that it is possible to have platonic friendships.

 Be honest about your motives and goals.
 If you became friends with an intent to turn the relationship romantic, you may be hurt as you end up putting a lot of pressure on this ‘platonic’ friend.

 Tayleur, a blogger, pens down a letter filled with love and gratitude for whom she calls her “Platonic Soulmate” in her personal blog.
 She appreciates the person for staying by her side in this beautiful platonic friendship and she says, “I feel that being together whether intimately or romantically would force an uncomfortable, awkward atmosphere down our throats and with a gut feeling as strong as this that it wouldn’t feel right, I’m incredibly pleased that it’s staying that way (i).”

 How To Make A Platonic Friendship Work

 Here is how to make a platonic friendship work:

 - Understand different friendship needs.
 Take the time to gauge and understand your needs as well as the needs of the other person.

 - Be clear about your intentions.
 This can save you both a lot of time and confusion.
 Being clear about what you feel and where you stand will also contribute to more honest communication in your friendship.

 - Stay with the ones that feel like a solid foundation.
 Go with your gut.
-If the motives and goals for your friendship do not match, feel free to gently, but firmly, severe the friendship.
+If the motives and goals for your friendship do not match, feel free to gently, but firmly, savor the friendship.
 It only would be in the best interest of you both.

 Frequently Asked Questions